-Nashville, Tennessee Renovation Size: 60,000 SF Cost: $4.1MCompleted: Fall 2012
+Nashville, Tennessee Renovation Size: 60,000 SF Cost: $4.1M

 The first phase of Nashville State's new Southeast Campus began the tranformation of the former Dillard's store in the Hickory Hill Mall.
 This fast-track project had demolition occurring the day after the building was purchased.
 The initial 60,000 square-foot renovation included new classrooms, laboratories and a campus bookstore and was completed, with the help of Southland Constructors, in just 3.5 months--right on time for the fall 2012 semester.
 Phase 2 added another 45,000 square feet, but that wasn't enough to meet the high demand for classroom space in Middle Tennessee.
 Phase 3, a 50,000 square-foot renovation of the second floor, added much needed general classroom space, student lounge areas, and collaborative learning "nooks", accessed by a centralized circulation stair.
 The growing facility has received rave reviews from both NSCC students and the administration.